Purdue-CS193/lab-1-YuanqiCao/index.md

 #Alan's first CS193Lab
-- i love computers
+-i love computers

--i think computer science represents the future
+- i think computer science represents the future

--i think i can do almost infinite amount of things with computers
+- i think i can do almost infinite amount of things with computers

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.